sagemath/trac_to_gh/Issue 5030.md

 # Issue 5030: [with patch; needs review] get matrix/constructor.py up to 100% coverage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5030

 Original creator: was